 |Race/Ethnicity||Number of Grads|

-Econometrics and Quantitative Economics appeals to people across the globe.
-About 26.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Econometrics and Quantitative Economics.
+About 27.0% of those with this major are international students.

 How Much Do Quantitative Economics Majors Make?